 Why It’s Important to Get an SSL/TLS Certificate for Your Site

 As we mentioned above, SSL/TLS is used to create a secure, encrypted connection to a website.
 This means that all data between the visitor’s browser and the site’s server can only be decrypted by the target site.

 In other words, nobody can intercept or access the transferred data.
 This protects against so-called man-in-the-middle attacks.
 Attacks of this variety use unsecured connections to access data during the transfer process and then try to steal or change that data along the way.

 Thankfully, using the HTTPS protocol ensures that these kinds of attacks are less likely.
 For that reason, not using HTTPS and lacking an SSL/TLS certificate can make your site appear unsecured.
-In fact, starting in July 2018, Google Chrome will start listing sites that only use HTTP as not safe.
-You can already see this on sites without a valid SSL/TLS certificate.
+In fact, starting in July 2018, Google Chrome began listing sites that only use HTTP as not secure.

 How to Tell if Your Website Is Already Using SSL/TLS